 Wednesday, 9 July 2025

-20 Years Anniversary of the TX Line
+The 20th Anniversary of the TX Line

 Set number 2651 of the EMU TX-2000 series displays the 20th anniversary plate

-Let me review the TX line to start.
-It’s a 58.3-kilometer-long route connecting Akihabara and Tsukuba.
-Akihabara is located downtown Tokyo and known as “Otaku” town.
-Otaku is a Japanese word that describes people with consuming anime, video games, computers or other highly enthusiastic hobbies.
-In contrast, Tsukuba is the science city of the metropolitan area.
-A number of national and private research institutes are located there.
-The TX line was opened in 2005 and plays a role of the “2nd Joban line”.
-The track is double and electrified.
+Let me start with a quick review of the TX Line.
+It’s a 58.3-kilometer route connecting Akihabara and Tsukuba.
+Akihabara, located in downtown Tokyo, is widely known as the “Otaku town.”
+Otaku is a Japanese word used to describe people who are deeply enthusiastic about anime, video games, computers, or other hobbies.
+In contrast, Tsukuba is the science city of the metropolitan area, home to numerous national and private research institutes.
+The TX Line opened in 2005 and plays the role of a "second Jōban Line.
+Its track is double and fully electrified.

 Set number 2667 of the EMU TX-2000 series displays the 20th anniversary plate

-Official website, "the 20th anniversary of the TX line" by Metropolitan Intercity Railway Company (in Japanese):
+Official website: "the 20th anniversary of the TX line" by Metropolitan Intercity Railway Company (in Japanese):